decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<ContentMapping>;
 }

-// Warning: (ae-missing-release-tag) "Contract" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Contract" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "Contract" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Contract" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type Contract = {
     name: string;
     address: string;
     category: NFTCategory;
-    network: Network;
+    network: Network.ETHEREUM | Network.MATIC;
     chainId: ChainId;
 };